xodio/xod/docs/tutorial/18-comparisons/README.md

 * Place a `xod/core/less` (or `greater`) node to trigger an action when a measured parameter goes under (or over) a threshold value.
-* Use the `LHS` pin to link the value measured.
+* Use the left pin to link the value measured.
-* Set the threshold as the `RHS` pin value.
+* Set the threshold as the right pin value.
 * In cases where figuring out the proper threshold is tricky use a value from a potentiometer to adjust it dynamically.

 ![Screencast](./screencast.gif)

-In the example shown, if the `analog-input` node (our photoresistor) returns a value greater than the threshold, the `greater` node will set the `GT` pin to `true`, and the LED will turn on.
+In the example shown, if the `analog-input` node (our photoresistor) returns a value greater than the threshold, the `greater` node will set the `OUT` pin to `true`, and the LED will turn on.

 [Next lesson →](../19-if-else/)